-Miriam is a Lecturer in Finance at the ICMA Centre since October 2012.
-Prior to joining the ICMA Centre, Miriam was a Teaching Fellow at Warwick Business School where she completed her PhD in Finance in December 2012.
+Miriam is an Associate Professor of Finance at the ICMA Centre since October 2012.
+Prior to joining the ICMA Centre, Miriam was a Fellow at Warwick Business School where she completed her PhD in Finance in 2013.
 She holds also a BSc and an MA in International Economics from the University of Tor Vergata (Rome), and an MSc in Economics and Finance from Warwick Business School.

 Her research work is primarily in the areas of Empirical Finance, Credit Risk, Credit Derivatives, Financial Crisis, and Information Inefficiencies.
 Her more recent work is focused on studying the impact of institutional and legal countries’ features on the information efficiency of the credit default swap market.
 Miriam has presented her research work so far in over forty workshops and conferences in the UK and overseas.